Phoenix Wright: Ace Attorney

 In the first case of the game, one piece of evidence is a passport.
 In the Japanese version, the passport is red but in the international versions the passport is blue.
 The text and design was also altered on the international versions.
 This is because most Japanese passports are colored red while most American passports are colored blue.

 Another difference in the first case is when Phoenix explains how the victim didn't bother to change back her clock's time when coming back from her trip, which makes the witness mistake the time.
 In the Japanese version, the victim took a trip to New York City which makes the witness claim that the time of murder was 2pm.
-In the international versions, the victim took a trip to Paris which makes the witness claim the time of the murder was 1pm.
+In the international, non-French versions, the victim took a trip to Paris which makes the witness claim the time of the murder was 1pm.
+The French version says she went to Sydney.
 This difference also extends to when Phoenix tests out the clock in the courtroom.
 In the Japanese version, the clock claims that it's 9:25am.
 In the international versions, the clock claims that it's 8:25am.

 |The Ace Attorney series|